Shivbhadouria/ETL-Pipeline-Project-with-Databricks-and-PySpark/README.md

 Data Sources
 ETL Pipeline Stages
 Key Concepts
-Usage and Examples
-Future Enhancements
-License
-Project Overview
-This project showcases a complete ETL pipeline built on Databricks using PySpark, demonstrating core data engineering skills.
-It transforms data from various sources, such as CSV, Parquet, and Delta tables, performs business logic transformations, and loads data into DataLake and LakeHouse formats.

 Architecture and Design
 We have used the Factory Pattern to design a flexible ETL pipeline that can adapt to different data sources and transformations.
 The factory pattern allows us to define a common reader interface, making it easier to add new sources without modifying the core ETL code.